-This SFRA assesses the spatial distribution of flood risk across the local authority area and provides the discussion and guidance required to put this information into practice when taking account of flood risk in development plans and the level of detail required for site specific Flood Risk Assessments (FRAs).
+This SFRA assesses the spatial distribution of flood risk across the local authority area and provides the discussion and guidance required to put this information into practice when taking account of flood risk in development plans and the level of detail required to carry out site specific Flood Risk Assessments (FRAs).

-This SFRA makes use of the most up-to-date flood risk datasets, at the time of submission, to assess the extent of risk, at a strategic level, to assessed SHLAA sites and Green Belt land parcels identified by WC.
-The SFRA appendices contain interactive GeoPDF maps showing the assessed SHLAA sites and Green Belt land parcels overlaid with the latest, readily available, gathered flood risk information along with a Development Site Assessment spreadsheet indicating the level of flood risk to each site following a strategic assessment of risk.
+This SFRA makes use of the most up-to-date flood risk datasets, at the time of submission, to assess the extent of risk, at a strategic level, to Strategic Housing Land Availability Assessment (SHLAA) and Open Space Assessment sites identified by WC.
+The SFRA appendices contain interactive GeoPDF maps (Appendix A) showing the SHLAA and Open Space sites overlaid with the latest, readily available flood risk information along with a Development Site Assessment spreadsheet (Appendix B) indicating the level of flood risk to each site following a strategic assessment of risk.
 This information will allow the LPA to identify the strategic development options that may be applicable to each site and to inform on the application of the Sequential Test.

-1.3 Aims and Objectives
+1.4 Aims and Objectives

-The aims and objectives of this Level 1 SFRA, as advised in the NPPF and FRCC-PPG and indicated by WC, are to:
+The aims and objectives of this Level 1 SFRA, in line with the NPPF (2019), FRCC-PPG (2014), EA SFRA guidance6 (2020) and as specified by WC, are to: